codiga/.github/profile/README.md

 ## 👩🏽‍💻 Contribute to Codiga
 First of all, thanks for getting involved! ✨

-There are many awesome ways to contribute to the Codiga Open Source Ecosystem.
+There are many awesome ways to contribute to the Codiga.
 (Code isn't the only way to help out! ❤️) The below table gives you an idea of how contributions are recognized in the project.

 Emoji/Type | Represents | Emoji/Type | Represents | Emoji/Type | Represents |